Skip to main content

 • “Absolutely love the story and the music both hit perfectly and really pulled me in.”

-• “During a stealth section, the psycho suddenly heard me for no reason, and the 'you're bloody dead, mate!' music played loudly while the scene kept repeating in a failure loop.”
+• “During a stealth section where I was successfully hiding quietly under a bed, the psycho suddenly heard me for no reason and I was suddenly standing up from under the bed while jarring 'you're bloody dead, mate!' music played at loud volume, then the scene kept repeating itself over and over again, perpetually stuck in a failure loop.”

 • atmosphere